HOPS Labour Solutions — reviews, conditions, salary 2026

 How much you earnSalary, costs, net earnings for 6 months£12.71/hour

-The minimum rate in 2026 for workers aged 21 and over is £12.71 per hour (National Minimum Wage).
-For workers aged 18–20 it is £10.00/hour.
+The scheme rate in 2026 is the same for every age — £12.71 per hour (a sponsor guidance requirement, higher than the ordinary NMW for 18–20 year olds).
 Some farms pay more than the minimum for piece work, but the guaranteed minimum is always £12.71.
 If your average earnings from piece work are below £12.71/hour — this is against the law.

 | Parameter | Value | Comment |